Accessing ODBC data sources from StarOffice

 The database opens in a new Base window.
 From here you can access your data.

-8. In the left pane of the database window, click the Tables icon to see a hierarchy of tables.
-Type the database password if prompted, and then click OK.
+8. In the left pane of the database window, choose the Tables icon to display a hierarchy of tables.
+Enter the database password if prompted, and then choose OK.

 9. To retrieve the data in a table, in the Tables pane, double-click a table.

-10. Click the Queries icon to create a query.
+10. Choose the Queries icon to create a query.

 Use any of the methods listed in the Tasks pane to create a query.

-1. Accept the fact the OOB installation does not find the existing unixODBC and answer Yes to install the unixODBC that comes with OOB.
-All the OOB installation needs is odbcinst and libodbcinst.so to install the OOB driver into unixODBC.
-Once OOB is installed under unixODBC you can delete /usr/local/easysoft/unixODBC.
+1. Accept the fact the ODBC-ODBC Bridge installation does not find the existing unixODBC and answer Yes to install the unixODBC that comes with the ODBC-ODBC Bridge.
+All the ODBC-ODBC Bridge installation needs is odbcinst and libodbcinst.so to install the ODBC-ODBC Bridge driver into unixODBC.
+Once the ODBC-ODBC Bridge is installed under unixODBC, you can delete /usr/local/easysoft/unixODBC.

-2. When asked if you already have unixODBC installed, say Yes and enter /usr as the path to unixODBC.
-This will use your existing odbcinst to install OOB (no net difference to 1).
-When asked if you want to install OOB as an ODBC driver under unixODBC, answer Yes.
+2. When asked if you already have unixODBC installed, choose Yes and enter /usr as the path to unixODBC.
+This will use your existing odbcinst to install the ODBC-ODBC Bridge (no difference to 1).
+When asked if you want to install the ODBC-ODBC Bridge as an ODBC driver under unixODBC, answer Yes.